 The French manage to have a modest nuclear deterrent without paying the Yanks billions they can’t afford; the Force de Frappe and the Force Océanique Stratégique.
 Surely Britain can as well?

-Britain is capable of building, without U.S. assistance, cruise-type missiles which can be air-launched and modifying Astute class attack submarines with sea-launched cruise missiles.
+Britain is capable of building, without U.S. assistance, stealthy new generation cruise-type missiles which can be air-launched and modifying Astute class attack submarines with sea-launched missiles.
 This would have a number of advantages; it would be a truly independent deterrent unlike Trident (which is only in theory independent), it would cost a fraction of what it will cost to upgrade Trident and it would be entirely British built rather than an expensive import.
 Obviously this new, smart, fearsome combined all-British defence system would be a Highly Independent, Lethal Defence Arsenal – HILDA.
 She would go on and on defending Britain for the rest of the century…